deib-polimi/modaclouds-qos-models/README.md

 and monitoring ontology together with their java representation.

-Please refer to deliverable [D6.3.2](http://www.modaclouds.eu/publications/public-deliverables/) to understand the role of this component in the MODAClouds Monitoring Platform.
+Please refer to deliverable [D6.3.2](http://www.modaclouds.eu/publications/public-deliverables/) to better understand the role of this component in the MODAClouds Monitoring Platform.

 Additional Features:
 - Serialization and deserialization between XML and Java objects.